KenDB3/syncWXremix/README.md

 Please see the [LICENSE](https://github.com/KenDB3/syncWXremix/blob/master/LICENSE) file for the project, and the [LICENSE](https://github.com/KenDB3/syncWXremix/blob/master/icons/LICENSE) file for the icons.

 ## Revision History (change log)

+Currently working on...
+* Internationalization (i18n) support.
+* UTF-8/Unicode Symbols to go with i18n, like degrees, maybe the wind direction arrows (not sure on the arrows).

 1.04 (2016-02-10)
 * Minor change: Severe Weather Alerts are now a No/Yes prompt instead of Yes/No. This will speed up Logon Events for users that hit the enter key quickly to get to the main menu.